saarinenv/evk/evk/kit_ruuvi.rst

     docker ps -a

-After these steps your message broker is ready to server publishers and subscribers according to your `credentials`_.
+After these steps your message broker is ready to serve publishers and subscribers according to your `credentials`_.
 For your information, the mosquitto broker has several
 `tools to help you inspect its status <https://github.com/eclipse/mosquitto>`_.